VladislavUstinov/CloudPhotosApp/README.md

 PS The following views are useless, I didn't delete them only because they serve as some examples to me: /photos_old, /login_old, /news, /test.

+Notes.

-PPS The application can not be called completely rest full, because some data between View and Controller is transfered via @ModelAttribute FoldersPhotosDTO (Data transfer object), not via @RequestBody.
+The application can not be called completely rest full, because some data between View and Controller is transferred via @ModelAttribute FoldersPhotosDTO (Data transfer object), not via @RequestBody.

+Also note that in bootstrap the path to initial files is absolute.
+So you will have to change it to your path if you download the code and run it.

+The database is for now mysql, so you should run mysql server on your machine in order to make the app work.
+See above, you can easily switch to h2 in-memory database.